Collars for Conservation

 - Cheetah collars will only be 400 grams which is about 1% of a cheetah’s body weight.
 This is actually considerably less than the recommended weight!
 At this level, a collar will not affect the cheetah’s ability to hunt or run at great speed.

-- Our collars are made by African Wildlife Tracking, a company with a great deal of experience in designing and manufacturing cheetah and lion collars
+- Our collars are made by Vectronics, a German company with a great deal of experience in designing and manufacturing wildlife collars.